-In January, FTC approved the Work Programme 2016/17.
-One part of this was to commission a baseline study at street level to understand what role FTC could play in creating more opportunities for citizen participation, improved communication and inclusion.
+As part of the 2016/17 Work Programme Frome Town Council commissioned a baseline study at street level to understand what role FTC could play in creating more opportunities for citizen participation, improved communication and inclusion.

 This report details the findings of this pilot study which was delivered by Annabelle Macfadyen and Meki Nattero and concluded in April 2016.
 The executive summary is below.